NCI900-Training/c_programming_for_python_programmers/README.md

 In Python the loops can be used as an iterator through different data structures, while in C this is not possible.
 In C, loops are used as a control structure to manage statements that are repeated.
 This also means that in C the exit and entry to the loop body are based on an expression evaluation.

 In addition, C also offers a **do-while** loop.
-While the **for** loop and **while** loop are entry controlled - the condition to enter the loop body is checked in the beginning of the loop execution.
-The do-wile loops is exit controlled - the condition to enter the loop body is checked at the end of loop execution.
+While the **for** loop and **while** loop are entry controlled - the condition to enter the loop body is checked in the beginning of the loop execution, the do-while loops is exit controlled - the condition to enter the loop body is checked at the end of loop execution.
 Which means that the loop is executed at least once.

 ![loop](fig/forloop.png)